Conformal Coating Application Process

-After material layer is applied, the rotary method uses a spinning action to separate the precursor formation.
+After the material layer is applied, the rotary method uses a spinning action to separate the precursor formation.

-PE-ALD Application process
+PE-ALD Application Process

-Just like plasma enhanced Parylene, plasma can be used to enhance the ALD coating process.
-This could mean achieving the “just right” application temperature faster and with less energy, while providing a higher speed of coating, and providing more options for your waterproofing and protection needs.
+Just like plasma-enhanced Parylene, plasma can be used to enhance the ALD coating process.
+This could mean achieving the “just right” application temperature faster and with less energy while providing a higher speed of coating and providing more options for your waterproofing and protection needs.

 Multi-layer coatings can also be defined as “hybrid coatings.”
-Hybrid coatings are coatings that are comprised of more than one type of material – physically layered upon each other.
+Hybrid coatings are coatings that are comprised of more than one type of conformal coating material – physically layered upon each other.
 Each layer of material is different, kind of like a lasagna!

 Given the many unique coating attributes generated, hybrid coatings allow for far more options when it comes to picking the solution you need to do the right job.